playola/pokeapi/README.md

 - Style: styled components provider theme, breakpoints, and global styles.
 - Utils: reusable utilities and helpers.

+## Improvements
+Due to time constraints the tests are not finished, and there is an issue with the cookies.

+The ideal solution would be to update the existing cookie in the browser when we receive new data.
+There is an issue when the setCookie method is called, the cookie is not updated in the browser.
+A solution could be to set a new cookie for each API call, but this solution have not a good performance.
+So fow now, the cookie update is working only for the first API call.

 ## References
 * https://pokeapi.co/docs/v2.html
 * https://github.com/axios/axios